Get to Know the UTRCA

 What is the Watershed Strategy?

-This year, we are preparing a Watershed-based Resource Management Strategy (Watershed Strategy) to set out our guiding principles and objectives, and improve the effectiveness and efficiencies of our programs and services.
+This year, we are preparing a Watershed-based Resource Management Strategy (Watershed Strategy) to set out our guiding principles and objectives and improve the effectiveness and efficiency of our programs and services.

 Through consultation with municipalities, First Nations, and the public, the Watershed Strategy will assess resource conditions, trends, risks, and issues that could impact the delivery of our programs and services.